jgorman/johngorman-io/pages/darkest-night-clock.md

 ## Technical Details

-- Written in React.js and React Native with Redux state management.
+- Written in React.js and React Native with useReducer state management.
 - The source code for Android and iOS:
    [Darkest Night Clock - React Native](https://github.com/jgorman/darkest-night-clock-react-native)
 - The source code for the web app: